 Intake Frequency

-The annual intake and approval process will open each calendar year in May and close, the earlier of December or when the annual funding available has been exhausted.
+The annual intake and approval process will open each calendar year in May, remaining open for two weeks.

 Funding Amount